swarnendusharma/BackgroundColorChange/README.md

 # BackgroundColorChange
- It is bavkground changing and displaying its name
+ It is background changing and displaying its name